michaelchadwick/gemwarrior-ruby/README.md

 `> version`               - display current game version
 `> quit`                  - quit this nonsense w/ prompt
 `> quit!`                 - quit this nonsense w/o prompt

-## In Progress, Yanno

-Gem Warrior is in heavy beta testing right now, and if you wish to help out in an official way, please visit [the main Gem Warrior homepage](http://gw.codana.me) for more information.

-## Current Issues/Requests

-The old list of issues/features has been moved to the [Github issues section](https://github.com/michaelchadwick/gemwarrior/issues).
-Feel free to go there to add any bugs you find while playing or any requests for new features.